If you’re looking for a cycling goal, a sportive makes an excellent target.

 A sportive which is very much part of the legacy of the Tour de France stages held in the county back in 2014.

-Showcasing the very best the Yorkshire Dales has to offer there are four different routes available to suit all abilities with the opportunity to ride the very roads that were used in the Tour de France, the Tour of Yorkshire and the 2019 World Championships.
+Showcasing the very best the Yorkshire Dales has to offer, there are two different routes available to suit all abilities with the opportunity to ride the very roads that were used in the Tour de France, the Tour of Yorkshire, and the 2019 World Championships.

 Conclusion